 There are clearly marked accessible paths shown in the map and lots of flat space down on the levels by the sea and in the industrial areas.
 But there are many places strollers can’t access easily too due to rough ground and steep steps.

-Camping and Other Accommodation on Cockatoo Island
+on Cockatoo Island

 There are lots of different accommodation options on Cockatoo Island.
 You can camp or glamp in the different tents which are permanently erected.